Alberta Junior Hockey League: History

 In 1971, the Calgary Canucks were founded following the demise of the Cowboys and Buffaloes.
 Today, the Canucks are the oldest franchise still operating in the AJHL.
 It was founded with a mandate to focus on giving Calgary-area kids a place to play while focusing on their educational needs.
-The Canucks have captured a league record nine AJHL championships and won the Centennial Cup in 1995, the Canadian Championship of Junior A hockey, now known as the Royal Bank Cup.
+The Canucks have captured a league record ten AJHL championships and won the Centennial Cup in 1995, the Canadian Championship of Junior A hockey, now known as the Royal Bank Cup.

 After a game on February 21, 1980, the AJHL was shaken by a tragedy.
-Twenty-year-old Trevor Elton, Captain of the Sherwood Park Crusaders was hit cleanly along the boards by a player on the St. Albert Saints in St. Albert, Alberta.
+Twenty-year-old Trevor Elton, Captain of the Sherwood Park Crusaders was hit cleanly along the boards by a player on the St. Albert Saints in St. Albert.
 Elton landed and went into convulsions and died later that night while in hospital.

-On November 26, 2010, the Fort McMurray Oil Barons and Drayton Valley Thunder played the first ever modern era regulation outdoor junior hockey game at MacDonald Island in Fort McMurray.
+On November 26, 2010, the Fort McMurray Oil Barons and Drayton Valley Thunder played the first modern-era regulation outdoor junior hockey game, at MacDonald Island in Fort McMurray.
 The game was known as the "Northern Classic".
 The 5,000 tickets available for the game sold out in less than an hour, and consequently broke the league attendance record of 4,400.
-The current attendance record was set in 2017 as 5,989 fans watched the Okotoks Oilers and Spruce Grove Saints play the last game at Northlands Coliseum.
+A new attendance record was set in 2017 as 5,989 fans watched the Okotoks Oilers and Spruce Grove Saints play the last game at Northlands Coliseum.

-On May 2, 2012, the AJHL announced its approval of a request from the St. Albert Steel to relocate the team from St. Albert to Whitecourt to become the Whitecourt Wolverines.
+On May 2, 2012, the AJHL approved a request from the St. Albert Steel to relocate the team from St. Albert to Whitecourt to become the Whitecourt Wolverines.

+On January 20, 2024, the British Columbia Hockey League (BCHL) announced that the Blackfalds Bulldogs, Brooks Bandits, Okotoks Oilers, Sherwood Park Crusaders, and Spruce Grove Saints would join the BCHL in the 2024–25 season.
+Following the announcement, the teams' remaining AJHL games for the 2023–24 season were cancelled, and nearly all trace of the five departing teams, including statistics for the current and previous seasons, had been removed from the AJHL website.

 Current teams

-Future teams

-Formerly the Calgary Mustangs, which went on hiatus in 2019, the Blackfalds Bulldogs will commence play out of the Blackfalds Multiplex in the Town of Blackfalds in the AJHL's South Division in the 2021–2022 season.

-National Junior A Championships

-Teams from the AJHL have captured the Centennial Cup nine times.
-The Canadian Junior A championship was known as the Manitoba Centennial Trophy until 1995 and the Royal Bank/RBC Cup from 1995 to 2019.